Return of Birdlife

 Project Ruru takes flight again.

-We work in conjunction with Wingspan and Bird & Forrest supporting the fight for rehabilitation and the survival of our bird species.
+We work in conjunction with Wingspan and Bird & Forest supporting the fight for rehabilitation and the survival of our bird species.

-The project launches on 6 th July with related arts and environmental activities planned to follow through all of the July school holidays.
+The project launched two years ago with related arts and environmental activities planned to follow through all of the July school holidays.

 Morepork Release